On average, building a dock costs $14,949 but can range from $4,054 to $25,970, depending on type, materials, and location.

 To determine the best type and materials, boat owners should consider:

-Seasonal removal or installation runs $150 to $500 or more, depending on the length or number of sections.
-This only applies to floating or sectional types with easy removal.
+Seasonal dock removal and installation cost between $150 and $500 or more, depending on the dock's length and number of sections.
+This service is typically for floating or sectional docks that are easy to remove.

 Running electricity runs up to $1,000 depending on the distance.
 Dockside electricity provides mooring and lifting features and added lighting.